 Treating obesity in children and adolescents differs from treatment in adults.
-Involving the family in a child’s weight management program is a key element to treatment.
-Treatment of pediatric obesity is not accomplished by just dieting.
-You need to address multiple aspects of the child and the family’s lifestyle, nutrition and physical activity patterns.
+Involving the family in a child’s weight management program is a key element of treatment.
+As a support system, family is integral in meeting weight management goals.

 It is important to talk with your physician about options for treating childhood obesity.
-The various treatments of obesity in children and adolescents include:
+According to the American Academy of Pediatrics, 2023 Clinical Practice Guideline for the Evaluation and Treatment of Children and Adolescents with Obesity:

 - Physical activity